How To Reduce Air Conditioner Noise When Selecting A New System

 Newer units, however, have been lowered to dB levels ranging in the 60s and 70s.
 Many people don't know what these numbers mean, but they are simple to understand.
 In general, an air-conditioning unit at a level of 70 dB will be half as noisy as an 80 dB unit.
 Sixty dB is half as loud as 70 dB.

 For more advice on reducing air conditioner noise, contact the professionals at Tri-County Heating & Cooling.
-We've been serving Cincinnati since 1969.
+We've been serving Butler County and the Greater Cincinnati area since 1969.

 Image via Shutterstock.com